jumogehn/vimrc/README.md

 ## Install Guide

-0. Clone Journeyer's repository in any place of your system.
-(Let's assume you do this in your home directory.)
+0. Clone Journeyer's repository in any place of your system (Let's assume you do this in your home directory)

    ```
    $ git clone https://github.com/Journeyer/vimrc.git